 Moya Michael, dancer and teacher at P.A.R.T.S.

-Rolando Vázquez, assistant professor of Sociology at University College Roosevelt of Utrecht University
+Rolando Vázquez, professor of decolonial theories and literature at Amsterdam University

 Rosalba Icaza, teacher and researcher at the Utrecht University